Grab the Macro Gear Guide

 Try different angles and framing to find the best composition.
 You can fill the frame with those fine details, but my personal preference is to include some of the baby’s other features for a more balanced composition.

-If you have any questions, let us know in the comments!
+If you have any questions on macro lens photography, let us know in the comments!